PartSAM: A Scalable Promptable Part Segmentation Model Trained on Native 3D Data: Appendix

-To assess the impact of the encoder, we compare three variants of PartSAM trained under identical settings.
-We begin with the point cloud-based transformer from Point-SAM~\citep{zhou2025pointsam}, where point clouds are tokenized and processed by a ViT-initialized transformer~\citep{vit}.
-The substantial performance drop on both interactive and automatic tasks underscores the superior scalability of the triplane representation over point-based transformers when handling large-scale 3D data.
-Next, we employ the pre-trained PartField as our encoder while keeping it frozen.
-The suboptimal performance indicates that training only the decoder is insufficient for scaling to our dataset, highlighting the critical role of the encoder in building a promptable segmentation model.
-Finally, we unlock PartField and observe notable improvements, but its performance remains below that of our dual-branch encoder.
-This gap stems from catastrophic forgetting: direct fine-tuning erodes the strong priors inherited from SAM, reducing segmentation effectiveness.
-In contrast, our dual-branch design preserves these priors while learning fine-grained semantics from large-scale 3D data, and can further integrate auxiliary inputs (e.g., normals and RGB) to enhance precision.
+\textbf{Analysis of Pre-trained Encoder.} Then, we evaluate a variant that trains PartSAM entirely from scratch, without using any initialization.
+This variant performs worse in terms of all tasks, indicating that the SAM-derived priors provide useful part-aware cues while not introducing lifting-related artifacts.
+Next, we employ the pre-trained PartField as the encoder while keeping it frozen.
+The suboptimal performance under this setting shows that training only the decoder is insufficient for scaling to our dataset, highlighting the importance of the encoder in building a promptable segmentation model.
+We then fine-tune the entire PartField encoder and observe notable improvements; however, its performance remains below that of our dual-branch encoder.
+This gap mainly stems from catastrophic forgetting—direct fine-tuning erodes the strong priors inherited from SAM, leading to degraded segmentation quality.
+In contrast, our dual-branch design preserves these 2D SAM priors in a frozen branch, while the learnable 3D-native branch acquires fine-grained 3D semantics from large-scale training.
+This architecture avoids forgetting effects and supports integrating auxiliary inputs (e.g., normals or RGB), resulting in the best overall performance.